MicrosoftDocs/learn/learn-pr/advocates/manage-iot-devices/includes/3-connect-device.md

 ## Read the telemetry from your hub

-So what's happening?
 IoT hub is receiving the device-to-cloud messages sent from the simulated device.
 To see that, let's take a quick look at how Azure IoT Hub is processing the incoming data.

 1. In your IoT hub, under **Monitoring**, select **Metrics**.